mongodb/docs/source/reference/configuration-options.rst

    Specify a path for the log file that will hold all diagnostic logging information.

    Unless specified, ``mongod`` will output all log information to the standard output.
+Unless :option:`logapend` is set to ``true``, the logfile will be overwritten when the process restarts.

+.. option:: logapend

+   *Default:* false

+   Set to ``true`` to ensure that new entries will be added to the end of the logfile rather than overwriting the content of the log when the process restarts.

 .. option:: pidfilepath